snowplow-archive/snowplow.github.com/_posts/2016-01-07-architecting-data-pipelines-to-manage-bad-data.md

 <h2><small class="text-muted">Architecting data pipelines for data quality</small></h2>

-No one wants to talk about bad data.
+No one in digital analytics talks about bad data.
 A lot about working with data is sexy, but managing bad data, i.e. working to improve data quality, is not.
 Not only is talking about bad data not sexy, it is *really awkward*, because it forces us to confront a hard truth: that our data is not perfect, and therefore the insight we build on that data, might not be reliable.
 No wonder, then, that so many people in the industry would rather pretend bad data is not a problem, including:

 * the vendors who sell web and mobile analytics products
 * the vendors who sell data pipeline collection and processing pipelines, and